10 ways to use a tea towel and a chance to win 4 hand silkscreened organic cotton tea towels for your own kitchen.

 - To dry and store salad greens.

-- To line the crisper drawers in the fridge.
+- To line the crisper drawers in the fridge to keep produce fresh for longer.

 - Dampened and placed under a cutting board to prevent it from slipping when chopping.